Fratelli tutti: Signature and publication

 Pope Francis signed Fratelli tutti on 3 October 2020 in Assisi, at the tomb of Francis of Assisi in the eponymous basilica.
 After celebrating Mass in front of said tomb, Francis put the text of the encyclical "on the altar under the tomb of St. Francis and signed it".
 This signature marked the first time a papal encyclical was signed outside Rome.
 Francis's trip to Assisi was his first outside Rome since the beginning of COVID-19 pandemic, and his fourth visit to the city as pope.
 The conservative Spanish Catholic website InfoVaticana had leaked the original Spanish version of the encyclical on the same day despite the news embargo.

 The text of the encyclical was officially published by the Vatican on 4 October 2020, the feast day of Francis of Assisi.
 The publication of the encyclical was preceded by a press conference the same day.

 Inspirations

 In the encyclical, Pope Francis states that his February 2019 meeting in Abu Dhabi with Ahmad al-Tayyeb, Grand Imam of al-Azhar, during which they signed the Document on Human Fraternity, was an inspiration for the document.
 Besides Francis of Assisi, he also states that he has been inspired by numerous non-Catholics, including Martin Luther King, Desmond Tutu, and Mahatma Gandhi.

 The notion of "neighbour" elaborated in the document is partly inspired by the interpretation of Paul Ricoeur, whom the pope quotes twice in the encyclical; the pope also quotes one of Ricoeur's thought leaders, Christian existentialist philosopher Gabriel Marcel.

 Redaction

 Archbishop Víctor Manuel Fernández participated in the encyclical's redaction.
 Francis was also assisted by the Dicastery for Promoting Integral Human Development in the drafting of the encyclical.

 Language

-The encyclical is written in Spanish, although the title is in Italian.
+The encyclical was written originally in Spanish, although the title is in Italian.